 Many times, children who have suffered abuse struggle with fears, anxiety, anger, sadness, guilt, shame and nightmares.
 They often can’t concentrate or have behavior problems at school.
-They may regress in their development, or struggle with tantrums and disobedience.
+They may regress in their development, or battle with tantrums and disobedience.
 They may even say they miss the abuser!

-Ginnie’s House offers therapeutic services (in both English and Spanish) for Sussex County residents who are child abuse victims and who are not eligible for DCP&P services for whatever reason.
+Ginnie’s House offers therapeutic services for Sussex County residents who are child abuse victims and who are not eligible for DCP&P services.
 Our services are available free of charge.

 The Ginnie’s House Family Advocate Program is crucial to the recovery of abused children and their families.
 The single greatest predictor of how well a child will recover is the support and understanding that a parent/caregiver can give.
 That is why Ginnie’s House works with a Licensed Mental Health Staff to provide psychoeducational support for non-offending caregivers.

-The Family Advocate provides education to both individuals and groups about the roles of the investigating agencies at the center, how the investigation will proceed, and the systems that are in place to help children and families.
-She meets with the family to review their situation and discusses support services such as counseling, medical care, housing, domestic violence, safety concerns, educational issues, employment, financial assistance, food, clothing and other basic needs.
+We meet with the family to review the situation and discuss support services such as counseling, medical care, housing, domestic violence, safety concerns, educational issues, employment, financial assistance, food, clothing and other basic needs.
 Based on the family’s needs, the Family Advocate provides referrals for services located either on site or close to the family’s home.